Code-Institute-Submissions/simon-milestone-project-two/README.md

 - A user can play in 'Default Mode', in which a new step in the CPU sequence occurs every 800 milliseconds.
 The user can also play in 'Hard Mode', in which the time between each step in a sequence reduces as the rounds progress.
 'Strict Mode' is compatible with any mode.

 - Repeating 20 sequences correctly means that the user wins the game.
 When this happens, a message stating 'YOU WIN!' appears in the display area, and a specific sound plays.
-The user is also instructed to press 'START' to start a new game.
+The user is instructed to press 'START' to start a new game.
+The user is also presented with a pop up modal to congratulate them and tell them that they're awesome.

 ### Existing Features